Fotki

 Fotki is a digital photo sharing, video sharing and media social network website and web service suite; it is one of the world's largest social networking sites.
+As an image hosting service, Fotki licenses photo-sharing software for global companies such as Telecom Italia, Alice.it, Sears, Mark Travel, Vegas.com, and Funjet.com, among others.

-Fotki licenses photo-sharing software for many global companies, such as Telecom Italia, Alice.it, Sears, Mark Travel, Vegas.com, Funjet.com etc.
+As of January 2011, Fotki claimed to have over 1 million 600 thousand registered members from 241 countries and hosted over a billion digital images.
+It has been ranked in the 1400s in popularity by Alexa.

-As of January 2011, Fotki claims to have over 1 million 600 thousand registered members from 241 countries and hosts over a billion digital images.
-It ranks in the 1400s in popularity by Alexa.
+Originally offering free accounts, Fotki ceased offering free accounts in 2015.